10 Strategic Planning Team Building Activities

 Instructions

-• Ask the group to identify an area in which they need to implement change or improvement.
+• Ask each group to identify an area in which they need to implement change or improvement.

 • Have each group member list out their own strengths and weaknesses related to the topic.
 Also, they should identify any external opportunities or threats that could impact their success.

-• Ask the group to brainstorm potential strategies based on their strengths and weaknesses, as well as any external opportunities or threats.
+• Now, instruct each group to brainstorm potential strategies based on their strengths and weaknesses, as well as any external opportunities or threats.

-• Then, they can discuss the risks and benefits associated with each strategy, and make an informed decision.
+• Then, they can discuss the risks as well as benefits associated with each strategy, and make an informed decision.

 Debrief